 The Master of Arts in Applied International Studies (MAAIS) consists of 58 credits, including a mix of MAAIS and Jackson School core and elective courses (37 credits); UW elective courses (8 credits, some of which may also be used for an independent study project or internship); UW elective courses (10 credits); a three-quarter Professional Development Practicum; a two-quarter Applied Research Client Project (9 credits); and a Crisis Negotiation exercise (4 credits).

 The MAAIS curriculum draws on the Jackson School’s strengths — world-class faculty and a commitment to interdisciplinary and comparative teaching on the world’s regions, cultures and languages.
-Through coursework and other activities, you will also engage with Seattle-based practitioners and Civic Council members who represent leading international companies and organizations influencing global policy and decision-making.
+Through coursework and other activities, you will also engage with global practitioners and Civic Council members who represent leading international companies and organizations influencing global policy and decision-making.

 The following Core courses are required in order to graduate.
 These courses are offered once per year.